-- To prevent overturning, drawer interlocks stop users from opening both drawers at the same time.
+- To prevent overturning, drawer interlocks stop users from opening both drawers simultaneously.
 Do not attempt to force open a drawer when the other drawer in the enclosure is already open.
-In a rack containing more than one 5U84 enclosure, do not open more than one drawer per rack at a time. - Read the hot surface label affixed to the drawer.
-Operating temperatures inside enclosure drawers can reach 60°C. Take care when opening drawers and removing DDICs. - · Due to product acoustics, ear protection should be worn during prolonged exposure to the product in operation. - · Open drawers must not be used to support any other objects or equipment.
+In a rack containing more than one 5U84 enclosure, do not open more than one drawer per rack at a time. - Read the hot surface label that is affixed to the drawer.
+Operating temperatures inside enclosure drawers can reach 60°C. Take care when opening drawers and removing DDICs. - Due to product acoustics, ear protection should be worn during prolonged exposure to the product in operation. - Do not use open drawers to support any other objects or equipment.

-i NOTE: See Enclosure variants on page 9 for details about various enclosure options.
+(i) NOTE: See Enclosure variants for details about enclosure options.